Creating .aar File and Generating an Object of Service

 Utilize the Service:

-- Once the service object is instantiated, you can call its methods or access its properties to utilize the service functionality.
+- After instantiating the service object, call its methods or access its properties.
 For example:

-It's worth mentioning that when creating an object of a service, it's crucial to ensure that the service class is properly imported and accessible within the project.
-Additionally, the service class should be correctly instantiated and configured based on its specific requirements.
+Ensure that the service class is properly imported and accessible within the project.
+Additionally, the service class should be instantiated and configured according to its requirements.